mcaniglia16/Predator-Prey-Model/README.md

 balances everything out and the populations will reach an equilibrium once these disruptions are over.

-### To observe the above graph being plotted in real-time, simply run the term_project.java file
+### To observe the above graph being plotted in real-time, simply run the TermProject.java file